What is a Technophile?

 The lines between virtual reality and the literal world are blurred.
 You once would call friends and make plans to hang out.
 Now, you simply stay home and only connect via private chat rooms, text, or social ‘likes’.
 You would rather spend time playing with your gadgets, gaming, or online rather than “wasting time” making small talk.
 Quality interactions with other homo sapiens is no longer on your agenda as you ditch your real world friends for online connections.

-Technology comes before everything.
+Technology comes before everything else for a technophile.
 Rather than doing simple math in your head or quickly scratching it out on a napkin, you instead pull up a scientific calculator on your smartphone.

 5. A Password to Remember Passwords